siddprabhu/NasaEngine/README.md

 # Nasa-Engine
 Nasa Engine Data for prognostics challenge competition at the International Conference on Prognostics and Health Management (PHM08)

-Os dados estão contidos nos arquivos: train.txt & test.txt
+The data is contained in the files: train.txt & test.txt

-As diretrizes da competição estão no arquivo: Challenge Data Description
+The competition guidelines are on file: Challenge Data Description

-Bibliotecas e outros:
+Libraries and others:

 jupyterlab-launcher (0.10.2);
 scikit-learn (0.19.1);